took this image of NGC 1535 with iTelescope

 This is a wonderful object that I felt should have a

 memorable and descriptive name.
 I dubbed it "Cleopatra's Eye", in reference to the oblong inner ring

 that surrounds the central star.
 It is gratifying that as a

-result of my original post over a decade ago, this name has found
+result of my original post many years ago, this name has found

 some acceptance in the visual observing community.